Manchester United favourites to sign Arsenal forward Alexis Sanchez

 City boss Pep Guardiola is keen to sign a player he worked with at Barcelona and it is not completely out of the question City could come back with another offer and turn the situation on its head again.

-However, it has already been stressed City would walk away rather than put together a financial package described as "ludicrous" for a player who would be available for nothing in the summer and a change in this stance is thought to be unlikely.
+However, it has already been stressed City would walk away rather than put together a big financial package for a player who would be available for nothing in the summer and a change in this stance is thought to be unlikely.

 "I talk about the players in my squad now," said Guardiola after Sunday's defeat by Liverpool.